andreshungbz/simple-task-manager/README.md

 > [!NOTE]
 > Previous versions of the application can be found in their respective branches and tags.

-A basic todo list web application that is part of the CMPS2212 GUI Programming course at the University of Belize and was completed in the 2024-2 semester.
+Simple Task Manager is a basic to-do list web application part of the CMPS2212 GUI Programming course at the University of Belize.
+It was completed in the 2024-2 semester.

 ## Application Features